Creating a smoother equipment checkout process for YSDN

 A new focus on equipment security

-Currently, monitors often don't really know what type of student their giving this expensive equipment to: If the student was already renting a device, being penalized, or had been banned from the program, there was no real way to track this.
+Monitors often don't really know what type of student their giving this expensive equipment to: If the student was already renting a device, being penalized, or had been banned from the program, there was no real way to track this.
 To fix this, our team created a new way to track a student's "status," a short description that showed if a particular student is eligible for renting selected items.

 A system that works for all users